jinghuazhao/SomaLogic/analysis-plan.md

 ## Data

 * Phenotypes.
 Cohorts have 1129 and 1310 arrays.
 * Genotypes.
-Please use imputed genotypes.
+Please use imputed genotypes with build37 (hg19) coordinates.

 ## Model